Economic Factors >

 *:All statistical figures are cumulative.

 First Commercial Bank continues to push forward environmental and public welfare events with a fixed percentage of the amount of transactions made with its charity credit cards/Living Green cards.
-In 2023, the Bank has been certified to both the British Standards Institution's "PAS2060: 2014 Carbon Neutrality" and the Ministry of Environment's "Carbon Footprint Reduction Label".
-Green power was used to help reduce carbon footprint during the course of credit card production, and carbon credits were purchased to offset the remaining carbon emissions in order to achieve carbon neutrality.
-The Bank added the "Carbon Calculator" function to its iLEO app for credit cards in 2023, allowing credit card holders to understand the amount of carbon emissions from their credit card consumption each month.
+In 2023, the Bank was certified to both the British Standards Institution's "PAS2060: 2014 Carbon Neutrality" and the Ministry of Environment's "Carbon Footprint Reduction Label".
+Green electricity was used to help reduce carbon footprint during the course of credit card production, and carbon credits were purchased to offset the remaining carbon emissions in order to achieve carbon neutrality.
+The Bank added the "Carbon Calculator" function to its iLEO app for credit cards in 2023, allowing credit card holders to understand the amount of carbon emissions from their credit card transactions each month.
 This marks the first time that a government-owned bank offers such service.
-As of the end of 2023, a total of 18,439 customers have activated this function.
-The Bank also held a series of "Ride Together for Living Green!" events.
-Customers not only are eligible for rebates when they use their Living Green cards at green channels, but also can participate in a lucky draw for electric motorcycles after they activate the Carbon Calculator function.
-To take the digital divide out of the equation for old-aged customers, card holders aged 65 or older can take part in the Bank's credit card marketing events without having to login online, and there are no caps on the number of such participants.
+As of the end of 2024, a total of 33,983 customers had activated this function.
+In addition, we also hold carbon reduction & LOHAS marketing campaigns, in which holders of green credit cards who use them at designated green channels are entitled to cashback bonuses.

 Unit: NTD thousand